Code-Institute-Submissions/paulday966-milestone1/README.md

 ### Acknowledgments

 I got the inspiration for this project from cycling with the [Cheam and Morden CTC group](https://cheamandmorden.blogspot.com/) over many years.
-I found very few websites that had inforamtion about lots of different cafes in one place, and had to remember the cafe and website so I could look it up and get the details I needed.
+I found very few websites that had information about lots of different cafes in one place and had to remember the cafe and website so I could look it up and get the details I needed.

 I would like to thank my tutor Aaron Sinnott for helping me with this project, answering my questions and giving me advice and suggestions.
 It has been really useful and has helped me to think about each part and how I can improve it.